grbfacet/facet/energy-doubling-exposition.md

 ### How to read the material:

-Here is our suggestion for how to achieve an understanding the energy doubling paper research paper.
-It is based on the fact that this Plain English explanation and the supporting physics tutorials, like the research paper itself, contain a lot of interconnected information.
+Here is our suggestion for how to achieve an understanding of the energy doubling research paper.
+This suggestion is based on the fact this Plain English explanation and the supporting physics tutorials, like the research paper itself, contain a lot of interconnected information.
 You will need to go over all the information more than once to make all those connections:

 1. To understand the energy doubling research paper you will be going back and forth between that paper and the supporting explanatory material.
 We reccommend that you print a color copy of [the research paper](/slac-pub-12363.pdf) so you can have it in hand to refer to when you are reading the various web pages: the explanation web page (the page you are reading now) and the physics tutorial web pages.